The Poincar\'e-extended ab-index: The combinatorial description of the extended -index

 In this section we prove~\Cref{thm:combinatorial-interp} as well as~\Cref{thm:symmetry-of-coeffs,,thm:maglione-voll-conjecture,,thm:lower-bound-on-coefficients}.
 First we use a property of $R$-labelings to rewrite the chain Poincaré polynomial as a sum over maximal chains (\Cref{lem:poincare-expansion}).
 Then, in~\Cref{sec:inclusion-exclusion}, we use an inclusion-exclusion argument to give a combinatorial description of the coefficients of the extended $\aaa\bbb$-index.
 The proof of~\Cref{thm:combinatorial-interp} and the corollaries are given in \Cref{sec:reinterp-coeffs} and come from reformulating this combinatorial description.

-Throughout this section, we fix an $R$-labeled poset~$P$ of rank~$n$ together with an $R$-label~$\lambda$.
-We start with recalling the following rewriting of the Möbius function in terms of maximal chains.
+Throughout this section, we fix an $R$-labeled poset~$P$ of rank~$n$ together with an $R$-labeling~$\lambda$.
+We start by recalling the following rewriting of the Möbius function in terms of maximal chains.

 \begin{lemma}[\!\!{\cite[Corollary 2.3]{bjorner-garsia-stanley}}] Let $X,Y \in P$ with $X \leq Y$.
 Then

 \end{lemma}